COVID-19 pandemic in New Hampshire: March

 The first reported case was on March 2, of a male Dartmouth–Hitchcock Medical Center employee who had recently returned from a trip to Italy.
 A second case, a man who had had close contact with the first reported case, was confirmed the following day, March 3.
 The man with the first case had defied quarantine orders and attended a private event organized by Dartmouth College's Tuck School of Business in White River Junction, Vermont, on February 28.

 The third and fourth cases were reported on March 7 concerning a man from Grafton County who believed he contracted it at a church, leading the Hope Bible Fellowship church to cancel all activities.
 The fourth case involved a man from Rockingham County who had been in Italy.

 On March 13, the seventh case was reported from a resident of Rockingham County who had visited the NH Division of Motor Vehicles Manchester office from March 2 to 10.

 March 23 marked the date of the first confirmed death due to the virus in the state, as the number of confirmed cases in state rose to above one hundred.
 The second death from the virus, a man from Hillsborough County, was confirmed on March 27.

 April

-Throughout the month of April, the New Hampshire Department of Heath and Human Services' daily updates note rising cases of COVID-19 through community-based transmission or cases that cannot be traced to contact with a person with a confirmed COVID-19 diagnosis or recent travel.
+Throughout the month of April, the New Hampshire Department of Health and Human Services' daily updates note rising cases of COVID-19 through community-based transmission or cases that cannot be traced to contact with a person with a confirmed COVID-19 diagnosis or recent travel.

 The first confirmed case of COVID-19 is reported in Coos county on April 3.

 In April, COVID-19 outbreaks were reported in long-term care facilities and nursing homes in Greenfield, Manchester, Nashua, Concord, Salem, Dover, Derry and Franklin.